Vipassana meditation, or insight meditation, focuses on seeing things as they are. It comes from Theravada, Buddhism’s oldest school of thought.

 - Mindfulness meditation: As with Vipassana, this technique focuses on mindfulness and awareness in the present moment and does not require a person to use any specific mantras.
 However, Vipassana focuses more on drawing the attention inward.

-- Loving kindness meditation: Loving kindness meditation encourages people to contemplate kind, loving thoughts toward others and themselves.
+- Loving-kindness meditation: This encourages people to contemplate kind, loving thoughts toward others and themselves.
 Vipassana does not encourage any specific thought process.

 - Zen meditation: Similar to Vipassana, Zen meditation focuses on creating generalized awareness and minimizing distractions.
 However, unlike during Vipassana practice, a person keeps their eyes partially open during Zen sessions.